The terms Wagyu and Kobe are often used incorrectly.

 The USDA’s Agricultural Marketing Service certifies Wagyu beef producers in the US, giving retail buyers a way to identify whether beef advertised as Wagyu actually comes from Kuroge Washu animals.

 How does American Wagyu compare to Japanese Wagyu?

-Pretty much any Japanese person will tell you that there is no comparison between authentic Wagyu beef from Japan and that raised in the rest of the world.
+Pretty much any Japanese person will tell you there is no comparison between authentic Wagyu beef from Japan and that raised in the rest of the world.
 As with most food, however, the difference is mostly subjective.

 The only measurable difference between US Wagyu and Japanese Wagyu is how strict the certification process is.
 The Japanese grading system is more rigorous and looks at more variables than the USDA system.

 In Japan, Kuroge Washu animals must come for 100% Kuroge Washu percentage, while the USDA Wagyu certification only requires them to be a minimum of 46.875% pure Japanese blood.

 US and Australian beef producers do not use the same rearing methods as their Japanese counterparts and the food, soil, and environment the cattle are raised in are distinctly different.